 Digital strategies were accelerated during 2020 as a response to the challenges introduced by the coronavirus pandemic.
 As Gartner points out in its recently published Hype Cycle for Identity and Access Management Technologies 2020, “For many enterprises, the global pandemic has compressed years-long strategic change into months, even weeks.
 For others, it has forced them to adopt approaches that they’d previously been cautious about.”

-SSH key management is becoming more complex
+Multi-cloud adoption makes SSH key management more complex

 Systems administrators use SSH keys as trusted machine identities, which are critical to the success of digital business initiatives.
 The number of SSH keys owned by businesses has skyrocketed following the increase in the number of machines that must be managed and protected—including mobile devices, virtual machines, APIs, algorithms and containers.
 However, the increase of SSH machine identities has created new challenges, since SSH keys are difficult to manage and secure because they never expire and are rarely removed.